How Far Is 38 Clicks

 • Screen Resolution: A higher resolution screen means each click can cover a smaller distance.
 On a 4K display, 38 clicks might only move the cursor a short distance, whereas on a lower resolution screen, the same number of clicks might cover a much larger area.

 • Website/Software Design: The layout and design of the website or software significantly impact the distance covered.
-A website with large, spaced-out elements will require fewer clicks to navigate than one with densely packed content.
+A website with large, spaced-out elements will require fewer clicks to handle than one with densely packed content.

 Illustrative Examples: